UKCloud/documentation/articles/other/other-ref-glossary.md

 ### Compute service

-A UKCloud for VMware top-level container within a customer account that includes a vCloud Director organization and its VDCs, catalogs, users and resources.
+A UKCloud for VMware top-level container within a customer account that includes a vCloud Director/VMware Cloud Director organization and its VDCs, catalogs, users and resources.

 ### Cross Domain Security Zone (CDSZ)